 When our clients call us, they're often mere weeks away from a tender's deadline.
 As all bid professionals will know, these last few weeks before the deadline are an extremely intense period.
 There is always a great deal of work to be done in a short time.
 To maximize your odds of winning, it's a good idea to prepare in advance.

-You'll also want to design clear diagrams and templates of your organizational structure and processes.
+You'll also want to design clear diagrams and templates of your organizational structure and operational processes.
 And spend some time defining your company's best practices - standardized ways of working that have proven to be effective.
 The more of this information you have prepared before the start of the next bid, the fewer precious hours you'll spend calling your account managers for evidence or looking around for answers.
 And that, in turn, allows you to focus more of your limited time on the unique circumstances and needs of your client.

 2. Use a structured approach to bid writing